The Bachelor Eliminated Victoria. Now It Needs To Totally Block Her

 Advertisement

 Matt gives Victoria the chance to reckon with the harm in her words.
 She refuses.
 When he brings up the darkness of the “ho” comment, Victoria responds, “That was completely taken out of context.”
 Matt asks what “context” is acceptable for such name calling.
 According to footage, Victoria had no response.
-For the remainder of her time on The Bachelor, Victoria avoid any form of apology or thoughtful consideration for hurting her co-stars.
+For the remainder of her time on The Bachelor, Victoria avoids any form of apology or thoughtful consideration for hurting her co-stars.
 She says their responses to her behavior is “crazy,” calls Ryan “the shadiest bitch” and an “idiot,” and swears “that she didn’t do anything wrong.”

 That last detail is what really drives home why Bachelor Nation cannot waste its time working to turn Victoria into a beloved franchise star post-elimination.
 She was hostile and harmful to everyone around her — especially women of color — and ultimately believes she is right.
 Victoria believes this even after “apologizing” in front of the camera.
 Before Victoria speaks to Matt, she told Latinx contestant Catalina Morales, “I’m sorry I took your crown.
 It was just, like, silly.
 It was never malicious,” minimizing the hostility of invading someone else’s space and ripping a crown off of their head.
 Victoria shared the same “apologetic” sentiment with Ryan, telling her, “I’m always playful, I’m never, like, malicious.”